Bangur Nagar: Parks

 There are two big parks (Laxmi park and Visnu park) which are often leased out for marriage functions.
 These open spaces are not available to the public and do not have recreational activities.

 Connectivity

 The Mahatma Gandhi Road connects the Goregaon Railway Station with Bangur Nagar.
 The BEST provides bus services from Goregaon Railway station - 262 and 204.
 Besides, over a dozen BEST bus routes connect Bangur Nagar with North and South Mumbai.

-The Metro 2A line (to be operational in 2022) has a station at the southern end of Bangur Nagar.
+The Metro 2A line has a station at the southern end of Bangur Nagar.

 Nearby landmarks

 Inorbit Mall, HyperCity and Mindspace Office Complex are near Bangur Nagar.